iiddoo/care-in-a-box/README.md

 ##### Advantages

-✓ Independent development by teams and dynamically import code from other applications at runtime.
-End results feels like an SPA
+✅ Independent development by teams and dynamically import code from other applications at runtime.
+End results feels like an SPA.
-✓ Independent testing and deployment/release strategies
+✅ Independent testing and deployment/release strategies.
-✓ Smaller and optimised bundle size of each micro app as shared components and dependencies are loaded only when required
+✅ Smaller and optimised bundle size of each micro app as shared components and dependencies are loaded only when required.
-✓ Each of the micro app can choose their own tech stack and not bound by a particular framework
+✅ Each of the micro app can choose their own tech stack and not bound by a particular framework.

 #### Import maps